Category Archives: Rodney Sinclair

 Sublingual Minoxidil for Hair Loss: Phase 3 Trials Beginning

 Dermatologist and Professor Dr. Rodney Sinclair is recruiting 150 Australian volunteers for Phase 3 clinical trials of his proprietary sublingual minoxidil tablet.
+It looks like his company Samson Clinical will run these trials.
 Per Dr. Sinclair, over the course of 15 years at Sinclair Dermatology, they have treated around 30,000 patients with this medication in different doses.
 They have thus managed to hone and optimize their technique.
 Key quote:

 “If the treatment receives regulatory approval, it is anticipated to be available on the market within two years.
 If we can get this through the regulatory pathways and make it available in pharmacies, it may well be that baldness becomes something that is perfectly optional.”